vectordotdev/vector/docs/usage/configuration/README.md

 You can escape environment variable by preceding them with a `$` character.
 For example `$${HOSTNAME}` will be treated _literally_ in the above environment variable example.

+### Example Location

+The location of your Vector configuration file depends on your [platform][docs.platforms] or [operating system][docs.operating_systems].
+For most Linux based systems the file can be found at `/etc/vector/vector.toml`.

 ### Format